wa1858/waterwheel_monitor/README.md

     $ sudo apt-get upgrade -y
     $ sudo apt-get install mingw-w64
     $ sudo apt-get install cmake
+    $ sudo apt-get install g++

 ## Compilation

-This project is written for use on Windows, but is build using cross compilation on Linux.
+This project is written for use on Windows, but is built using cross compilation on Linux.

 To build the project, run the following commands from the project root: